Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

 \subsection{Proof of Theorem \ref{th4.5}}

-To prove Theorem \ref{th4.5} we solve completely the recurrence relation on the chains by using coefficients and then inject back in the intensity equation these calculations. $L^1$ bounds on the cluster functions are derived with analytics properties of the coefficients derived in Lemma \ref{lemB.1} in Appendix \ref{appendixB}.
+To prove Theorem \ref{th4.5} we solve the linear recursive equation of $W$ on itself by using coefficients defined in Lemma \ref{lem4.3} and Proposition \ref{propA.2} in Appendix \ref{appendixA}.
+It leads to an expression of $W$ only in term of $N$ and $\xi$.
+Then we inject this new expression of $W$ in the intensity equation to obtain an expression of the intensity only in terms of $N$ and $\xi$ leading to cluster representation. $L^1$ bounds on cluster functions are derived with the help of Lemma \ref{lemA.1} in Appendix \ref{appendixA}.

-\begin{proof}[Proof of Theorem \ref{th4.5}] We will prove the theorem for $t_0=-\infty$.
-If $t_0\in\R$ the ideas are the same and even less technical since no integrability conditions are needed.
-Recall that $\kappa^p_{p'}(x)=a^p_{p'}x + b^p_{p'}$.
-Let